We pick out some of the best gravel bikes and adventure road bikes on the market, and explain what defines the genre and what to look for

 They’ve generally got a lower bottom bracket when compared with cyclocross bikes, giving a more road-like feel but making them less tailored to rocks and roots.

-What is a gravel bike or adventure road bike?
+What is the appeal of a gravel bike or adventure road bike?

-If you’ve ever gone out on a ride on your best road bike and noticed farm tracks, bridlepaths and canal towpaths as you passed, wondering where they lead but hesitating to head off the tarmac, then a gravel bike or adventure road bike may be for you.
+If you’ve ever gone out on a ride on your best road bike and noticed farm tracks, bridlepaths or alluring singletrack as you passed, wondering where they lead but hesitating to head off the tarmac, then a gravel bike or adventure road bike may be for you.

 It’s a bike which aims to meld on-road speed with off-road capability and so overlaps in design features with both road and cyclocross bikes, as well as incorporating elements borrowed from mountain bikes.
-It follows the trends for disc braking and for clearance for wider tyres.
+As standard you should expect disc braking and clearance for wider tyres.

 A gravel bike is similar, but is designed for riding on the untarmacked roads which are more prevalent in the US and some European countries than the UK.
 It will have clearance for even wider tyres, which may be up to 40mm across.